zedtux/fortress/README.md

 [![Build Status](https://travis-ci.org/YourCursus/fortress.svg?branch=master)](https://travis-ci.org/YourCursus/fortress) [![Code Climate](https://codeclimate.com/github/YourCursus/fortress/badges/gpa.svg)](https://codeclimate.com/github/YourCursus/fortress) [![Gem Version](https://badge.fury.io/rb/fortress.svg)](http://badge.fury.io/rb/fortress) [![Test Coverage](https://codeclimate.com/github/YourCursus/fortress/badges/coverage.svg)](https://codeclimate.com/github/YourCursus/fortress)

-Implement the simple but powerful protection: close everything and open the access explecitely.
+Protect your Rails application using the simple but powerful principle **close everything, open explicitly**.

-As of today, and as far as I know, all protection libraries are bases on the principle that all is open and you close when need which can leads to security holes in the case you've forgotten to close a route.

-It's probabely better to refuse the access to a page where a user should be allowed to access it than allowing access to a page where a user should not be allowed to access and let him sees things he shouldn't.
+When you create a new Rails application, and you add a new route, you will use `resourses :users` for instance, which creates all the CRUD actions, open without restrictions.
+You then need to either prevent the action creation using `only: :action_name` or `except: :action_name`, or in the controller add some `before_action` in order to check the user access.

+This gem implements a security mechanism which will reject all calls to controller actions which have not been allowed.
+(Better reject access and then allow it, than allowing the user accessing a place he shouldn't and then closing it.)

 ## Installation